coolbot100s/Modded_MC_Programing/[02] Logistics/[02.1] Simple/README.md

 # Simple Logistics
-This section will cover some of the basic processes of Minecraft logistics.
+This sub-category covers some of the basic processes of Minecraft logistic.
+Since this is the  cover more of the details of the mechanics and setup for each mod to aquant new users with the mod for the first time.
-Overall there's a trend of CC:T being the fastest and most efficient
+It will also have more of an emphasis on tips and best practices, even some longer tangents about specific mods.